Smitty (comic strip): Characters and story

 The strip featured young office boy Augustus Smith aka Smitty, his six-year-old brother Herby, his girlfriend Ginny and his dog Scraps.
 Other characters were Smitty's boss, Mr. Bailey, and the Indian guide, Little Moose.
-Berndt based the strip on his own experience as an office boy, recalling, "I learned the tricks, shenangians and schemes of an office boy and became expert at them."
+Berndt based the strip on his own experience as an office boy, recalling, "I learned the tricks, shenanigans and schemes of an office boy and became expert at them."
 Berndt saw his creation as featuring "flashbacks of things you did as a young fellow."
 As the strip progressed, the teenage Smitty aged to young adulthood (approximately 13 to 23) and eventually got married.

 From January 11, 1938 through 1974, Berndt also produced the comic strip Herby as a topper to Smitty on the Sunday page.

 Origins of Smitty

 Berndt's first strip, That's Different, drawn for the Bell Syndicate, lasted less than a year.
 In 1922, he created Smitty, which he continued until 1973.
 Yet it did not begin without a struggle, as cartoonist Mike Lynch described in a 2005 lecture: